WilliamCordero/HyperPan/README.md

 ### Example

 <p align="justify">
-Emulating a 60mm•60mm image sensor format with an APC-S sensor(23.5mm•15.6mm) and using a 50mm lens.
+Emulating a 60mm•60mm image sensor format with an APS-C sensor(23.5mm•15.6mm) and using a 50mm lens.
 <p>

 ```